Propane Handling & Exchange Course

 Propane Certification of Completion

-Participants who successfully pass the Propane Cylinder Handling & Exchange Training Course will earn a certificate of completion, which they can print out or download and keep for their records.
-The certificate is consistent with OSHA 1910.110 Storage and Handling of Liquified Petroleum Gases Code in the United States.
+Participants who successfully pass the Propane Cylinder Handling & Exchange Training Course will earn a certificate of completion.
+You can print it out or download it and keep it for your own records.
+The certificate lines up with the OSHA 1910.110 Storage and Handling of Liquified Petroleum Gases Code in the United States.

 Your certificate is valid for 3 years.